 It is extremely important that children arrive at school on time and stay until the school day has ended.
-We understand that occasionally something comes up that requires you to pick your child up early.
-However, we discourage that practice as learning continues until dismissal time.
-Students will not be allowed to leave the grounds during the school day under any circumstances without the direct permission of their parents.
+We understand that occasionally something comes up that requires you to drop off late or pick your child up early, however having frequent late drop-offs and early pick-ups results in a negative impact on your child's academic and social development.
+We strongly encourage and expect that students will remain in school from 8:40 - 3:45.
+Additionally, students will not be allowed to leave the grounds during the school day under any circumstances without the direct permission of their parent or guardian.

-If you are signing in your child after the start time of 8:45, we ask that you say goodbye in the office and allow your child the independence of walking to their classroom and putting away locker items on their own.
+If you are signing in your child after the start time of 8:40, you will need to sign your child into the office.
+Your child will practice the independent skill of walking to their classroom and putting away locker items on their own.
 This promotes independent learning and minimizes interruptions.
 Thank you for your cooperation and understanding.